mmandelb2201/finance-bot/PROCESS.md

 ## Documentation on story creation and assignment at EACH iteration (one option is to include screenshots of kanban board).

+### User Stories
+1. Someone who is looking for recommendations on how to improve their financial situation.
+So that they can live more comfortably and have money saved for emergencies and retirement.
+Complexity: 8

+2. A user wants to understand their financial standings better.
+They want to have their data visualized, in order to see their situation in a different and informative light.
+Complexity: 5

+3. Someone who wants to see how they spend money and have it be categorized by where it is spent.
+To see how they can change their habits to invest.
+Complexity: 3

+4. Someone who wants to organize their finances.
+To be able to make big financial decisions easier and see what changes they need to make.
+Complexity: 1

+---
 ## Any scrum meeting notes.
 ---
 #### Meeting 2/18